 Dedicated Devices Are Fully Configurable by Admins

 The flexibility that devices-on-cloud offers for mobile app testing, game testing, and development of both of these are great.
 Users can quickly select devices they want to test and develop on and change devices based on their needs and testing focus.
-Especially a public mobile device cloud, which provides nearly 100% coverage of device volumes used globally provides an amazing testbed for app developers.
+Especially a public real device cloud, which provides nearly 100% coverage of device volumes used globally provides an amazing testbed for app developers.

 So what do Dedicated Devices bring into this?
 An administrator managing devices can quickly and easily assign a device for a user or group of users (under their organization) that makes the device(s) dedicated for that group.
 Changing the ownership and access is easy and quick from the admin panel – and just a few clicks are required.